Colonial Williamsburg: Transportation

 The closest commercial airport is Newport News/Williamsburg International Airport 25–30 minutes driving distance away.
 Williamsburg is midway between two larger commercial airports, Richmond International Airport and Norfolk International Airport, each about an hour's distance away.

-Amtrak offers a passenger rail service stop at Williamsburg, as does Greyhound and Carolina Trailways with intercity buses.
+The area has a central intermodal transportation center which includes an Amtrak passenger rail service stop.
+Greyhound and Carolina Trailways serve the area with intercity buses and Williamsburg Area Transit Authority (WATA), a public transit bus system, operates a network of local routes.

 Williamsburg is adjacent to east–west Interstate 64 and the parallel U.S. Route 60 passes through the city.
 A third road, State Route 143, also extends east to Newport News and Hampton, ending at Fort Monroe.
 From Richmond, Interstate 295, and other points west, many visitors approach via State Route 5, a scenic byway which passes many of the James River Plantations, or from the south via State Route 10, State Route 31 and the Jamestown Ferry.
 The Virginia Capital Trail is available for bicycles and pedestrians along the Colonial Parkway and Virginia Route 5.

-Williamsburg offers good non-automobile driving alternatives for visitors.
-The area has both a central intermodal transportation center and Williamsburg Area Transit Authority (WATA), a public transit bus system which operates a network of local routes.
-The community's public bus system, has its central hub at the transportation center.
-Color-coded routes, with buses accessible to disabled persons, serve hotels and motels, restaurants, stores, and non-Colonial Williamsburg attractions.

-Colonial Williamsburg operates its own fleet of buses with stops close to attractions in the historic area, although no motor vehicles operate during the day on Duke of Gloucester Street (to maintain the colonial-era atmosphere).
-At night, all the historic area streets are open to automobiles.

 Criticism and controversy

 The 1920s and 1930s

 Some residents of Williamsburg, including Major S. D. Freeman and Cara Armistead, questioned the 1928 transfer of public lands (as compared to private properties).
 In January 1932, the large marble Confederate Civil War monument was removed from Palace Green, where it had stood since 1908, and placed in the Cedar Grove Cemetery, on the outskirts of town.
-Some citizens who supported the Colonial reconstruction felt this was too much.
+This was disagreeable to some citizens who supported the colonial reconstruction.
 The case went to court, and eventually the monument was moved to a new site east of the then-new courthouse.
 For many years, the memorial rested in Bicentennial Park, just outside the Historic Area.
 In July 2020 the city council voted unanimously to remove it, and it was returned to the United Daughters of the Confederacy in August 2020.